avigailtaylor/GeneFEAST/user_guide.md

   <li>Similarly, for MSIGDB terms, GeneFEAST will always try to include an HTML tabular description of the term, and any provided image will be ignored.
 As for GO terms, the work around here is to change the Type field in the FEA file to be something other than a string starting with "MSIGDB" (or any other case variant).</li>
 </ul>
 </blockquote>
-- > **IMPORTANT**
-    > - GeneFEAST automatically generates a GO hierarchy for all terms with a Type string starting "GO" (or "go", "Go", and "gO"; case is ignored).
-So, if you provide a corresponding image for such a term, this will be ignored.
-The work around here, should you wish to provide alternative images for GO terms, is to change their Type field in the FEA file to be something other than a string starting with "GO" (or "go", "Go", and "gO").
-    > - Similarly, for MSIGDB terms, GeneFEAST will always try to include an HTML tabular description of the term, and any provided image will be ignored.
-As for GO terms, the work around here is to change the Type field in the FEA file to be something other than a string starting with "MSIGDB" (or any other case variant).

 <hr>
 </details>